Jonathan Lopez (writer)

 Jonathan Lopez (born 1969) is an American writer and art historian.
 He was educated in the public schools of New York City, including the Bronx High School of Science, and in Cambridge, Massachusetts at Harvard University.

-Lopez was formerly a correspondent for The Boston Globe and the Associated Press and wrote extensively for ARTnews.
-He currently serves as an art critic and book reviewer for the Wall Street Journal.
+Formerly a correspondent for The Boston Globe and the Associated Press as well as an art critic and book reviewer for the Wall Street Journal, he is now a book author.
+He also contributes academic reviews to the Burlington Magazine.

-Lopez's book, The Man Who Made Vermeers (2008), a biography of the Dutch art forger Han van Meegeren, was praised in the New Yorker by Peter Schjeldahl as "profoundly researched, focused and absorbing".
+Lopez's first book, The Man Who Made Vermeers (2008), a biography of the Dutch art forger Han van Meegeren, was praised in The New Yorker by Peter Schjeldahl as "profoundly researched, focused and absorbing".
 The Man Who Made Vermeers, has been made into a feature film The Last Vermeer (2021) starring Guy Pearce and produced by Ridley Scott.

 Lopez has lectured at the Metropolitan Museum of Art, New York, the Museum of Fine Arts, Boston, the National Gallery of Art, Washington, D.C., and the Louvre, Paris, among other venues.